openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 .. note::

-   Overrides and override-style operators can be applied to any shell function, not just tasks
+   Overrides and override-style operators can be applied to any shell function, not just :ref:`tasks <bitbake-user-manual/bitbake-user-manual-metadata:Tasks>`.
-   .

 You can use the ``bitbake -e`` recipename command to view the final assembled function after all overrides have been applied.